notbrain/pdq.io/README.md

 ## Home Dashboard

+The current list of features enabled is below, but is not an exhaustive list.
+Over the course of development this has been pared down to essentials and to show a more minimal interface so as to be more attractive on the wall of a living room or common hallway area of a home.
+Previous ugliness revolved around a BTC price graph, SF Giants standings (2014 when they won the WS, naturally).
+So I think the last time this was run was around early 2015 or so.

+### Current Main Template Display Modules

 - Weather Forecast and today's temp in F° and C°.
 - Bus Lines arrival info for next 2 buses per line
 - Bitcoin Price and Volume information